-Notices to the parties in connection with the administration of this Contract shall be given to the parties' Project Representative personally, by regular mail, or by facsimile transmission as more particularly specified in this paragraph.
+Notices to the Parties in connection with the administration of this Contract shall be given to the Parties' Project Representative personally, by regular mail, or by facsimile transmission as more particularly specified in this paragraph.
 Notices will be deemed given on:

-- The day the notice is personally delivered to the party's Project Representative as specified in the Exhibit A, Scope of Work, page 9, Section IV. - Five days after the date the notice is deposited in the United States mail, addressed to a party's Project Representative as indicated in Section IV, with first-class postage fully prepaid; or - c.
-On the day the notice is transmitted by facsimile to the facsimile number specified as specified in Section IV, provided that an original of such notice is deposited in the United States mail, addressed to the party's project representative as specified in Section IV, on the same day as the facsimile transmission is made.
+- a.
+The day the notice is personally delivered to the Party's Project Representative as specified in the Exhibit A, Scope of Work, Section IV; - b.
+Five days after the date the notice is deposited in the United States mail, addressed to a Party's Project Representative as indicated in Section IV, with first-class postage fully prepaid; or - c.
+On the day the notice is transmitted by facsimile to the facsimile number specified as specified in Section IV, provided that an original of such notice is deposited in the United States mail, addressed to the Party's project representative as specified in Section IV, on the same day as the facsimile transmission is made.